damnlinesdamnlines.com

 W = average time each person spends waiting

-The remarkable thing: this holds regardless of arrival patterns, service variability, or how the queue is structured.
+This holds regardless of arrival patterns, service variability, or how the queue is structured.
 It's a universal law of queuing systems — and the foundation of everything we calculate.

 Example: If 2 people join the line per minute and each waits 5 minutes, the line will average 10 people.
 Double the arrival rate and it jumps to 20.